NVIDIA/aistore/docs/rebalance.md

 * whether separate intra-cluster networking is provisioned

 For this reason, administrators often tune rebalance behavior and may temporarily disable automated rebalance while performing planned maintenance or staged upgrades.

+Cleanup mode has a different resource profile: it does not migrate object payloads, but it still walks local namespace entries, loads object metadata, performs intra-cluster verification, and removes local files.
+It should therefore still be treated as a background maintenance operation.